 If the terminal is not capable of playing the uncompressed video as described, then the video can be encoded with a codec that is compatible with the terminal.
 If no lossless codecs are supported by the terminal, the video must then be encoded using a lossy codec or played as created.
 Two categories of codecs must be distinguished.

-– Lossless.
+Lossless.
 A lossless codec exactly reproduces the uncompressed video.
 This is preferred whenever it is possible, but the terminal must be able to decode and play the video back in real time.
 The codec's performance should be tested using the peak signal to noise ratio (PSNR) measurement, see [ITU-T J.340].

-– Lossy.
+Lossy.
 All videos will be identically recompressed using an excellent quality, but lossy compression (i.e., for the purposes of computerized playback).
 The encoded reference video should be considered to be excellent, if expert viewers cannot detect artefacts when the reference video is displayed on the terminal.
 This expert analysis should be performed before launching the test sessions.

-– Not recompressed.
+Not recompressed.
 In some situations, the compressed stimuli should not be recompressed for experiment playback (e.g., when crowdsourcing, to ensure smooth playback on multiple systems).

 The type of computerized playback should be identified in the report.